Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

-A solution (\ref{var varphi}) of Eq.(\ref{varphiB}) exists under the condition $\Upsilon(x)\neq 0$, Eq.(\ref{Phi neq 0}), i.e, only if $\Upsilon(x)>0$ or only if $\Upsilon(x)<0$ (see also a footnote\cite{footnote 2}).
-Therefore, only those solutions of the system of equations obtained in the previous subsections are valid for which {\em the corresponding $\Upsilon(x)$ is sign-definite}, since Eq.(\ref{varphiB}) is one of the equations of the system.
-The validity of the solution with respect to the sign of $\Upsilon$ can be controlled by checking the sign of the scalar $\zeta=\Upsilon/\sqrt{-g}$.
-Since $\zeta$ is present in all equations, checking the sign of $\zeta$ instead of the sign of $\Upsilon$ is more convenient.
-With such a replacement of $\Upsilon$ by $\zeta$, information is not lost, provided that the metric tensor in the original frame $g_{\mu\nu}$ is regular.
-If this is the case, then only those solutions of the equations are valid for which $\zeta(x)$, determined by Eq.(\ref{zeta fine tun}), is sign-definite.
+where $A_{\nu\alpha\beta}$ is an auxiliary 3-index antisymmetric tensor gauge field.
+If the original action contains the term $\int L\Phi d^4x$ with the corresponding Lagrangian $L$, then the variation with respect to $A_{\nu\alpha\beta}$ gives the solution $L=\mathcal{M}=const.$ without restrictions on the sign of $\Phi$.
+Such an approach to choosing an alternative non-Riemannian measure of integration was used, for example, in models of Refs.\cite{BG1}-\cite{BG3}, where the original actions contain more than one term of this kind with different 3-index antisymmetric tensor gauge fields.
+In such models, the scalar $\frac{\Phi}{\sqrt{-g}}$ also appears, which plays a role similar to that of the scalar $\zeta=\frac{\Upsilon}{\sqrt{-g }}$ in the model studied in this paper.
+But the essential difference of the model with the volume element $dV_{\Phi}=\Phi d^4x$ is that there is no need to require that the density $\Phi$ of the volume measure $dV_{\Phi}$ be nonvanishing.
+The result of this is that a single integration constant $\mathcal{M}$ can be chosen for a global solution applicable in the entire space-time manifold.
+This type of model can be used to construct a non-singular emergent universe followed by inflation, as in Ref. \cite{GHer 2023}, which continues the many attempts \cite{Emergent1}-\cite{Emergent4},\cite{Emergent} to implement the idea of a singularity-free inflationary universe.
+For further discussion of the possibility of a non-singular emergent universe, see, for example, Refs. \cite{Wil vs.} and \cite{Past-completeness}. } .
+It should be noted here that, as usual, by default we assume that the original metric $g_{\mu\nu}$ in the primordial action is regular, that is $g=\det(g_{\mu\nu})<0$.
+Therefore, the validity of the solution regarding the fulfillment of the condition on the sign of $\Upsilon$ can be controlled by checking the sign of the scalar $\zeta=\Upsilon/\sqrt{-g}$.
 In particular, in the model under consideration, with our choice of parameters and constant of integration, the value of $\zeta$ in vacuum, Eq(\ref{zeta in vac 0}), is positive: $\zeta_v>0$.
-Thus, {\bf only those cosmological solutions (together with their initial conditions) are valid for which $\zeta(x)$ is positive throughout the evolution of the universe.
-However, these solutions lose their validity when we try to extend them to the region of variables where $\zeta$ crosses zero and becomes negative.}
+Thus, {\bf only those cosmological solutions (together with their initial conditions) are valid for which $\zeta(x)$ is positive throughout the evolution of the universe.} However, these solutions lose their validity when we try to extend them to the values of $\varphi$ where $\zeta$ crosses zero and becomes negative.